Orwell Astronomical Society (Ipswich)

 The committee, at its first meeting of the year [1993b], noted that the eyepieces still needed cleaning, that the RA vernier scale had become dislodged and needed to be re-attached (see details below for 1994; initial thinking was that the scale needed to be replaced), and that it would be possible to fit a cross-hair in the hole on the south side of the telescope mount to ease the task of making a precise reading of the RA setting circle.
 By May of the year, some (not all) of the eyepieces had been cleaned.
 The other items remained pending into the following year [1993c, 1993d, 1993e, 1993f].

 The committee discussed purchasing additional eyepieces, including a 15 mm or 18 mm model, and a Na (Sodium) filter [1993d].
-OASI member Alan Smith offered to lend OASI his Na filter to try it with the telescope.
+OASI member Alan Smith offered to lend OASI his Na filter to trial it with the telescope.
 A sum of up to £600 was allocated for purchase of a computer and eyepieces [1993e].

 The committee discussed the possibility of upgrading the speed controller for the telescope drive.
-A handheld unit enabled the drive to bs started and stopped and its speed to be varied to match the rotation of the heavens.
-The unit was connected to the drive motor itself earth via a lengthy, coiled wire, which on occasion presented a trip hazard to observers in the dark.
+A handheld unit enabled the drive to be started and stopped and its speed to be varied to match the rotation of the heavens.
+The unit was connected to the drive motor itself earth via a lengthy, coiled wire, which presented a trip hazard to observers in the dark.
 The committee considered upgrading the unit to enable an infra-red link rather than a physical connetion to the drive motor [1993e, 1993f] and the work was completed, by OASI member Ian Swann, by the end of the year [1994a].

 1994